 A variety of examples and figures illustrate the material, while the many exercises, both solved and unsolved, make the book a valuable class text.

 6. Group Actions, Symmetries and Reduction

-7. Euler-Poincaré Reduction: Rigid
+7. Euler-Poincaré Reduction: Rigid body and

 8. Momentum Maps